-In voting their common units, our general partner and its affiliates have no fiduciary duty or obligation whatsoever to us or the limited partners, including any duty to act in good faith or in the best interests of us or the limited partners.
+In voting their units, our general partner and its affiliates have no fiduciary duty or obligation whatsoever to us or the limited partners, including any duty to act in good faith or in the best interests of us or the limited partners.

-Issuance of additional units No approval right, subject to certain limitations on issuing units ranking senior to, or pari passu with, the Series A preferred units without the approval of the holders of 66\(^2\)3\% or more of the outstanding Series A preferred units, voting separately as a class.
+Issuance of additional units

+No approval right, subject to certain limitations on issuing

+units ranking senior to, or pari passu with, the Series A preferred units without the approval of the holders of $66^2/3\%$ or more of the outstanding Series A preferred units, voting separately as a class.

 Amendment of our partnership agreement Certain amendments may be made by our general partner without the approval of unitholders.
 Other amendments generally require the approval of a unit majority or at least the requisite percentage of the type or class of limited partner interests materially and adversely affected by the amendment.

 Please read "-Amendment of the Partnership Agreement."

-Merger of our partnership or the sale of all or substantially all of our assets . . .
+Merger of our partnership or the sale of all or substantially all of our assets

 Unit majority in certain circumstances.
+Please read "-

-Please read "-Merger, Sale or Other Disposition of Assets."
+Merger, Sale or Other Disposition of Assets."

 Dissolution of our partnership Unit majority.
 Please read "-Dissolution."

-Continuation of our business upon Unit majority.
-Please read "-Dissolution." dissolution Withdrawal of our general partner Under most circumstances, the approval of a majority of the common units, excluding common units held by our general partner and its affiliates, is required for the withdrawal of our general partner prior to December 31, 2022 in a manner that would cause a dissolution of our partnership.
-Please read "-Withdrawal or Removal of Our General Partner."
-Not less than 66\(^2\)3\% of the outstanding units (excluding Series A Removal of our general partner preferred units), voting as a single class, including units held by our general partner and its affiliates.
-Please read "-Withdrawal or Removal of Our General Partner."
-Transfer of our general partner Our general partner may transfer all, but not less than all, of its general partner interest in us without a vote of our unitholders to an affiliate or another person in connection with its merger or consolidation with or into, or sale of all or substantially all of its assets to, such person.
+Continuation of our business upon dissolution Unit majority.
+Please read "-Dissolution."

+Withdrawal of our general partner

+Under most circumstances, the approval of a majority of the

+common units, excluding common units held by our general partner and its affiliates, is required for the withdrawal of our general partner prior to December 31, 2022 in a manner that would cause a dissolution of our partnership.
+Please read "-

+Withdrawal or Removal of Our General Partner."

+Removal of our general partner

+Not less than $66^2/3\%$ of the outstanding units (excluding Series A preferred units), voting as a single class, including

+Series A preferred units), voting as a single class, including units held by our general partner and its affiliates.
+Please read

+"-Withdrawal or Removal of Our General Partner."

+Transfer of our general partner interest

+Our general partner may transfer all, but not less than all, of its general partner interest in us without a vote of our unitholders to an affiliate or another person in connection with its merger or consolidation with or into, or sale of all or substantially all of its assets to, such person.
 The approval of a majority of the common units, excluding common units held by our general partner and its affiliates, is required in other circumstances for a transfer of the general partner interest to a third party prior to December 31, 2022.
 Please read "-Transfer of General Partner Interest."

+Transfer of ownership interests in our general partner

+No approval right.
+Please read "-Transfer of Ownership Interests in the General Partner."